Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

 excerpt: "This is my personal notebook to help me run WRF <img src='/assets/images/Wrf-workflow.png'>"
 collection: portfolio
 author_profile: false
-classes: wide
+toc: true
+toc_sticky: true
+toc_label: "Quick Links"
+toc_icon: "list-ul"
 ---

 `This is my personal notebook to help me run WRF`

-# Downloading and setting up WRF environment.
+# Downloading and setting up WPS and WRF environment.

 I have already done this part, so I'll write a page on this some other day if I need to reinstall it.
 Meanwhile, here's a much more sophisticated link for [How to compile WRF](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Compile/index.php) from UCAR's experts.

-# Running a simulation in WRF.
+# PART 1: WPS

 <figure style="width: 700px">
   <img src="/assets/images/Wrf-workflow.png" alt="WRF Workflow">
   <figcaption>Workflow of WRF for a typical run.
 Source: <a href="http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Basics/index.php">WRF Online Tutorial</a></figcaption>
 </figure>

-Here, I have discusssed Meteorological data first, and then Geographical.
+Here, I have discussed Meteorological data first, and then Geographical.
 However, these are parallel processes and the order doesn't matter.

 ## Step 1a: Get Gridded Meteorological Data to guide the simulation.